athervvidhate/MiniGit/readme.md

   git pull skeleton main
   ```

-Then, go to IntelliJ, press the "open a new folder" option, and select the repository you just cloned.
+Then, go to IntelliJ, select the "Open" option, and select the repository you just cloned. **DO NOT
+simply double click on the java files to open them in IntelliJ, you need to open the entire folder.**
+Make sure you can run MiniGitTests.

+You will be filling in the methods `Repository` class in
+the folder named `minigit/`.
+It may be helpful to design a `Commit` class and use utility
+methods inside the `Utils` class.

 ## Part 3 - Implementation
 [(top)](#contents)